Making a new project¶

 By default, when the website is built on travis, a thumbnail is generated for each project.
 The thumbnail is taken from the first image that the notebook produces.
 If you’d rather use a different image for a particular notebook: name the image to match the name of the notebook and include it in a “thumbnails” directory within your project.
 This image must be a png and have the extension “.png”.

-You can upload and deploy any project in Anaconda Enterprise, which is the server we use to host our public Python-backed examples:
+If you are an examples.pyviz administrator, you can now upload and deploy the project in Anaconda Enterprise, which is the server we use to host our public Python-backed examples:

 cd bears anaconda-project archive bears.zip